ROOT 5 FARM

 Dear Root 5 Farm CSA Members,

-Our first priority is keeping our small crew healthy.
-We’re limiting personal social contact, identifying potential exposures, and monitoring ourselves for any signs of illness.
-We offer paid sick leave, should any of our staff need it.
-We follow strict food safety protocols as part of our CAPS certification (Community Accreditation for Produce Safety) through the Vermont Vegetable & Berry Association.
+We offer paid sick leave for employees experiencing illness and follows strict food safety protocols as part of our CAPS certification (Community Accreditation for Produce Safety) through the Vermont Vegetable & Berry Association.
 Our farm is unique in that it's not open to the public for farm stand sales, keeping exposure to possible contamination at a minimum.

 Ever grateful,